ozakary/data-C60_ML/nep-ml_model/README.md

-     energy_train.out       # Predicted values of energy for structures in train.xyz force_test.out         # Predicted values of forces for structures in test.xyz force_train.out        # Predicted values of forces for structures in train.xyz virial_test.out        # Predicted values of virial for structures in test.xyz virial_train.out       # Predicted values of virial for structures in train.xyz loss.out               # Terms of loss function during the training process logged every 100th iteration nep.txt                # The trained model parameter file run_results.out        # Log file of the training run_error.out          # Error file of the training
+     energy_train.out       # Predicted values of energy for structures in train.xyz force_test.out         # Predicted values of forces for structures in test.xyz force_train.out        # Predicted values of forces for structures in train.xyz loss.out               # Values of loss function terms during the training process logged every 100th iteration nep.txt                # The trained model parameter file nep.restart            # Restart file
+     run_results.out        # Log file of the training run_error.out          # Error file of the training
 ```

 - Note that we do not use virials in the training process
-- The trained NEP model parameter files are available [here](../pimd_simulations/pimd_nte), or in the external `Zenodo` [repository](https://github.com/ozakary/data-NMR-ML_C60).
+- All trained NEP model parameter files are available [here](../pimd_simulations/pimd_nte), or in the external `Zenodo` [repository](https://github.com/ozakary/data-NMR-ML_C60).
+- In the [output_files](./output_files) directory the output files of the training process (iterations 600 000 - 800 000) of the MLIP-1 model are provided.

 ---